 Person Centred Therapy with Rita Moran

 I provide a confidential and professional counselling service.
-If you are currently experiencing difficulties in your personal or work life and notice these issues are effecting your physical and emotional well being then perhaps the time has come to talk to someone.
+If you are currently experiencing difficulties in your personal or work life and notice these issues are affecting your physical and emotional well being then perhaps the time has come to talk to someone.
 I believe in the importance of the counselling relationship so will do my best to provide a safe and nourishing environment to give you the space and support to help identify areas you are finding difficulty with.
 I have many years experience and have worked with a wide variety of issues for example: - addictions, anger, anxiety, gender identity, loneliness, phobias.
 You may be feeling depressed and would like to look at yourself and your worries to enable you to gain a greater understanding about what is happening for you.

 In my experience when we are being listened to and understood, it helps us to develop a better understanding of ourselves and our relationships with others.
 Counselling may give you the opportunity to discover new healthier ways of coping and letting go of past experiences and allowing you to move forward with your life.